Alligator

+Alligators are notable for their ability to inhabit climates that are considerably more temperate than those of most other crocodilians.
+Although they generally prefer subtropical to tropical regions, they are also capable of surviving colder winters in the northern parts of their range.

 Evolution

-Alligators and caimans split in North America during the early Tertiary or late Cretaceous (about 53 million to about 65 million years ago).
+Alligators and caimans split in North America during the early Tertiary or late Cretaceous (about 53 million to 65 million years ago).
 The Chinese alligator split from the American alligator about 33 million years ago and probably descended from a lineage that crossed the Bering land bridge during the Neogene.
 The modern American alligator is well represented in the fossil record of the Pleistocene.
 The alligator's full mitochondrial genome was sequenced in the 1990s.
 The full genome, published in 2014, suggests that the alligator evolved much more slowly than mammals and birds.

 Phylogeny

 The genus Alligator belongs to the subfamily Alligatorinae, which is the sister taxon to Caimaninae (the caimans).
 Together, these two subfamilies form the family Alligatoridae.
-The below cladogram shows the phylogeny of alligators.
+The cladogram below shows the phylogeny of alligators.